Jill Seidner Interior Design

 Water requires energy to pump to your home, which releases CO2 into the atmosphere.
 It also depletes freshwater in many areas which can have a knock-on effect on local ecosystems.

 To reduce how much water you use, take quick showers and not baths.
 Use low-flow faucets and shower heads.
 And if you are brushing your teeth, turn off the faucet.
+Oh, and maybe sign up for American Water because their My Water app will let you monitor your usage so you can keep track and make changes where necessary

 Automate The Lights To Turn Off When You Leave The Room